 Our curiosity compels us to continue turning pages as the nameless man unravels the secrets of his past and his true identity.

-In his book, Story Engineering (this guide, more than any other, has helped me improve my storytelling skills), Larry Brooks devotes an entire chapter to artful use of foreshadowing in novels and screenplays.
+In his book, Story Engineering (this tome, more than any other, has helped me improve my storytelling skills), Larry Brooks devotes an entire chapter to artful use of foreboding in novels and screenplays.
 He opens the chapter with these words:

 Foreshadowing is one of those essential little storytelling kinks — I like to think of it as an opportunity — that can be at once easier than it looks and yet challenging to pull off.
 If that sounds contradictory and confusing, welcome to the balancing act that is writing fiction.